bryanpiguave/OpenCV-CUDA/README.md

 ## Generate Docker image with compiled OpenCV to use CUDA
 Now, we can proceed to compile the OpenCV source code in order for it to make some processes directly in a GPU.

-1. You need to create a folder to clone [OpenCV](https://github.com/opencv/opencv) and [OpenCV-contrib](https://github.com/opencv/opencv_contrib) repositories there (if their latest versions are too recent, I would suggest to try with the second to last)
+1. You need to create a folder to clone [OpenCV](https://github.com/opencv/opencv) and [OpenCV-contrib](https://github.com/opencv/opencv_contrib) repositories there (if their latest versions are too recent, I would suggest trying with the second to last)
 2. Check which GPU you have (run *nvidia-smi*) and its requirements.
-   - Here [CUDA-GPUS](https://developer.nvidia.com/cuda-gpus) you can find the compute capability of the card.
+   - Here [CUDA-GPUS](https://developer.nvidia.com/cuda-gpus) you can find the computing capability of the card.
    - Here [CUDA TOOLKIT, CUDA DRIVER AND CUDNN](https://docs.nvidia.com/deeplearning/cudnn/support-matrix/index.html#:~:text=For%20best%20performance%2C%20the%20recommended,was%20used%20for%20tuning%20heuristics.) you can find the supported versions regarding the GPU card.
 3. Go to [Docker hub](https://hub.docker.com/r/nvidia/cuda/tags) and choose a Nvidia Docker image matching your GPU requirements.
    - Be aware that there are different [types of images](https://hub.docker.com/r/nvidia/cuda), choose one that satisfies your project requirements.